-I came across TRK a couple of years ago and I must confess, it’s a solid, simple to use, and intuitive tool that comes handy for the everyday tech support.
-The tool allows you to reset Windows password, clone computers over the network, run file servers, ran antivirus, run ssh sarver among other options.
+I came across TRK a couple of years ago and I must confess, it’s a solid, simple to use, and intuitive tool that comes in handy for everyday tech support.
+The tool allows you to reset Windows passwords, clone computers over the network, run file servers, ran antivirus, run ssh servers among other options.
 It has become part of my support arsenal and I’m sure that it will handy to you too.

 - Difficulty 1-10: 3